michhub-dev/mini-quizes/README.md

 * deleteMessage(index) - removes the message corresponding to the index provided
 * addFriend() - increases the friend count by 1
 * removeFriend() - decreases the friend count by 1

+# Using object
+7.
+* create an object with methods